Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Additional Details on Synthetic Experiments

-\paragraph{Setup.} We verify Proposition~\ref{prop:domination} on a three-class problem in $\mathbb{R}^{64}$.
-Classes B and C each consist of 100 samples drawn from a single Gaussian.
-Class A is bimodal, with two modes of 50 samples each placed symmetrically on opposite sides of the B--C axis.
+We verify Proposition~\ref{prop:domination} in its $\varepsilon$-relaxed form (Definition~\ref{def:eps-domination}) on a three-class problem in $\mathbb{R}^{64}$.
+Class~A is bimodal, with 50 samples per mode centered at $(\mp\delta, 1, 0, \ldots, 0)$.
+Classes~B and~C each consist of 100 unimodal samples centered at $(\mp 0.6\delta, -0.5, 0, \ldots, 0)$.
+All samples include isotropic Gaussian noise.

-We parameterize the \emph{mode separation} by $\delta \ge 0$.
-When $\delta=0$, all three classes are co-located.
-As $\delta$ increases, the two modes of class A move apart, causing its centroid $p_A$ to move toward, and eventually into, the convex hull of $p_B$ and $p_C$.